ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 }
 ```

+With this, the ImageView will be darker when you scroll.

+***EXTRA2**: If you want to make more parallax stuff on your apps, take a look at the [Paralloid library] by [Christopher Jenkins].*

 The Sticky Header
 =================

 Firstly, I would like to thank [Flavien Laurent] who helped me a lot for this part!

+***Note**: The tabs are sticky and appear over the listView.
+That means this View is drawn over the GridView.*

-There are many ways to stick a header, and the simplest is to support only API14+ devices, which gives access to operations on Views like View#setTranslationX/Y.
+There are many ways to stick a header, and the simplest is to support only API14+ devices, which gives access to operations on Views like `View#setTranslationX/Y`.

 ###1st solution: The tabs are not part of the header